-\\\ A student entering this program will have completed an Associate of Applied Science (AAS) degree in plumbing, electrical, construction trades, carpentry, construction technology, culinary arts, electronics technology, energy technology, industrial machine technology, machine tool technology, metals technology, sheet metal technology, surveying, sustainable energy technology, or welding technology from any member of the Montana University System or from those Montana tribal colleges, with which MSU-Northern have articulated with.
-A maximum of 60 of those credits (including 9 required general education credits) will apply to this degree\\\
+A student entering this program will have completed an Associate of Applied Science (AAS) degree in plumbing, electrical, construction trades, carpentry, construction technology, culinary arts, electronics technology, energy technology, industrial machine technology, machine tool technology, metals technology, sheet metal technology, surveying, sustainable energy technology, or welding technology from any member of the Montana University System or from those Montana tribal colleges, with which MSU-Northern have articulated with.
+A maximum of 60 of those credits (including 9 required general education credits) will apply to this degree.
+Students that have already completed some general education credits in an AAS may count these toward the 33 general education credits for this degree but are still required to take a minimum of 60 credits in the BAS to meet the 120 credits to graduate.

-General Education Core 33 Code Title Credits ACTG 410 Cost/Mgmt Acct I 3 3 BMGT 329 Human Resource Management BMGT 335 Management & Organization 3 BMKT 325 Principles of Marketing 3 BMGT 422 Project Management 3 BFIN 322 Business Finance 3 BUS 348 Business Communications 3 BGEN 468 Contemp Issues in Bus Ethics 3 BMIS 311 Management Information Systems 3 3 BMGT 322 Operations Management CET 498 Cooperative Education 3
+Code Title Credits

+ACTG 410 Cost/Mgmt Acct I 3

+BMGT 335 Management & Organization 3

+BMKT 325 Principles of Marketing 3

+General Education Core

+BMGT 422 Project Management 3

+BFIN 322 Business Finance 3

+BMIS 311 Management Information Systems 3

+BMGT 448 Entrepreneurship 3

+ACTG 201 Principles of Fin Acct 3

+ACTG 202 Principles of Mang Acct 3

+BGEN 360 International Business 3

+CAPP 156 MS Excel 3

+General Education Core 27

-Bachelor of Applied Science in Business Technology
+Bachelor of Applied Science in Business Management

-\\\ Students entering this program will have completed an Associate of Applied Science (AAS) in Business, Business Administration, Business Management or Business Technology from the MUS system, or from those Montana tribal colleges, with which MSU-Northern have articulated with.
-A maximum of 60 credits (includes 9 credits of required general education course work) of those credits will apply to this degree.\\\
+Students entering this program will have completed an Associate of Applied Science (AAS) in Business, Business Administration, Business Management or Business Technology from the MUS system, or from those Montana tribal colleges, with which MSU-Northern have articulated with.
+A maximum of 60 credits (includes 9 credits of required general education course work) of those credits will apply to this degree.
+Students that have already completed some general education credits in an AAS may count these toward the 33 general education credits for this degree but are still required to take a minimum of 60 credits in the BAS to meet the 120 credits to graduate.

 Core Category Credits Course Prefix and Number

-Gen Ed Core 33
+Gen Ed Core 27

 Code Title Credits

 BFIN 322 Business Finance 3

-BGEN 468 Contemp Issues in Bus Ethics 3

 BMGT 335 Management & Organization 3

 BMIS 311 Management Information Systems 3

-BMKT 325 Principles of Marketing 3

-CAPP 158 MS Access 3

 BMGT 322 Operations Management 3

 BMGT 329 Human Resource Management 3

 BUS 348 Business Communications 3

+ACTG 201 Principles of Fin Acct 3

+ACTG 202 Principles of Mang Acct 3

+ACTG 410 Cost/Mgmt Acct I 3

+BGEN 253 Business Statistics & Research 3

+BMGT 422 Project Management 3

+BGEN 494 Seminar 3

+BGEN 360 International Business 3

-CAPP 266 Advanced MS Excel Applications 3
+CAPP 156 MS Excel 3

-BMGT 498 Cooperative Education 3

-BMGT 245 Customer Service Management 3
+ECNS 201 Principles of Microeconomics 3